ayushidalmia/Perceptron-Algorithms/README.md

 This repository consists of the project done as part of the course  Statistical Methods in AI- Monsoon 2013.
 The course was instructed by [Dr. Anoop Nambodiri](http://faculty.iiit.ac.in/~anoop/)

-A detailed report is available &lt;a href="https://drive.google.com/file/d/0B87x7EOOS4ztVzJtWVdUNW1qbzA/edit?usp=sharing">here&lt;/a>
+A detailed report is available <a href="https://drive.google.com/file/d/0B87x7EOOS4ztVzJtWVdUNW1qbzA/edit?usp=sharing">here</a>

 ##Requirements
 Matlab R2012a